IvanPerasheen/Main/README.md

 - Hi, I’m Ivan
 - I’m interested in web and aplication development, music and video editing
 - I’m currently learning video editing skills and some WordPress
-- You can reach me via ivan.perasin@hotmail.com
+- You can reach me via ivan.perasin@hotmail.com or Instagram @peco.lmao

 <!---
 IvanPerasheen/IvanPerasheen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.